ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 }
 ```

-The mutation will allow us to update the user profile and will return the profile image URL.
+The mutation will allow us to update the user profile and return the profile image URL.

 ![Banana Cake Pop - Refresh Schema](./images/example6-bcp1.png)